 Public library boards have five primary roles:

-I. NAME AND PURPOSE
+I. NAME AND PURPOSE:

 A. The Mitchellville Public Library Board of Trustees hereafter referred to as the Board.

 II.
-BOARD MEETING
+BOARD MEETINGS:

 III.
 OFFICERS AND COMMITTEES